Billing Procedures

 Most financial aid disbursements for graduate students appear on the bursar e-bills in July, August, or September (for the fall semester) and January (for the spring semester).
 If they do not, contact the director of graduate studies for your field.

-If you have any questions, call the Financial Aid Office (607) 255-5145.
 For graduate office contact information, see the Graduate School website.

 Top